petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-settings/configuring-individual-pages.md

 ### Page Layout

-For basic Widget Pages created using a global template (e.g., blog, wiki, search), determine whether the Page *Inherits Changes* made to the global template.
-If the Page does not inherit changes, select a custom layout to define row and column containers for its widgets.
+Layout templates dictate where widgets can be placed on a widget page.
+For basic widget pages created using either a global template or custom page template, the user can determine whether the page *Inherits Changes* made to the chosen template.
+If the page does not inherit changes, select a custom layout to define row and column containers for its widgets.

 ![Select a layout template to define row and column containers for widgets.](./configuring-individual-pages/images/05.png)